153079019shariq/mlops__proj1/README.md

 - Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
- The project will help us to identify the customers who are likely to churn
+ The project will help us to identify the customers who are likely to churn.
+It consist of the code to carry feature engineering, train, predict and evaluate the machine learning model.
+It also has unit test to test the functionality of each of the functions

 ## Files and data description
 The project contains two important files:
-   1. churn_library.py                   : This file contain code for loading data, performing feature engineering, training the model and saving it.
-   2. churn_script_logging_and_tests.py  : This file contains the unit test for testing the functions of churn_library.py

 <br />

 .